 HOTEL RECEPTION MUSIC

-Ok, so not a tip per say, but speaking of hotels, they low-key love playing Kenny G in the reception area.
+Ok, so not an Egypt tip per say, but speaking of hotels, they low-key love playing Kenny G in the reception area.
 Ha!

 EGYPT TRAVEL ADAPTER PLUG